 Learn more about the history of our school and our village

-As part of their work on the local area, Year 3 have created a new section of the school website which aims at developing our understanding of the history of the school and of the village of Gotherington.
+As part of their work on the local area, our children have created a section of the school website which aims at developing our understanding of the history of the school and of the village of Gotherington.
 They have made really good use of their historical skills as well as benefiting from a visit from a local historian.
 We hope that you enjoy reading about what they have found out.

 Developing your historical skills: ‘How to be a historian’ by Oliver and Ethan

 How good are your historical skills?
 We were asked to use the clues in the pictures to order them in date order.